grahamlittlephd/international-society-for-tractography/content/en/scientific_committee.md

 Unit Lead: Laurent Petit<br>
 Director of Research, CNRS, France

-Responsible for organizing the Society's international conference and tractography specific scientific communications, the Events & Communications Unit is already at work planning the first meeting of the IST and a one of a kind tractography specific journal release.
+<details> <summary> Responsibilities </summary> <br>Responsible for organizing the Society's international conference and tractography specific scientific communications, the Events & Communications Unit is already at work planning the first meeting of the IST and a one of a kind tractography specific journal release.</details>

 ---